 Perlite is a type of lightweight volcanic rock that is completely sterile and pH-neutral.
 Its addition to potting mixtures helps improve water drainage and increase airflow, making it a lightweight alternative to sand.
 Be careful not to add too much, or it will float during waterings.

-As it is widely available and somewhat inexpensive, peat moss tends to be a main ingredient in soilless mixtures.
+As it is widely available and somewhat inexpensive, peat moss tends to be the main ingredient in soilless mixtures.
 It is a great addition to potting mixtures as it decomposes slowly and has a good water retention rate.
 On the downside, it tends to be highly acidic.
 The addition of lime can easily balance pH levels, however.

 Vermiculite is a mined mineral that helps increase the porosity of potting mixtures.
 It also increases the water-holding capacity of the mix and adds calcium and magnesium.
 It must be handled gently, as a rough touch will cause it to compact and lose its porosity.
-When choosing a type of vermiculite for your potting mixture, coarse grade is best for older plants and medium grade is best for seedlings.
+When choosing a type of vermiculite for your potting mixture, a coarser grade is best for older plants and medium grade is best for seedlings.

 Coco coir is a by-product of the coconut fiber industry.
 It looks and acts similar to sphagnum peat, but is granular.
 Typically, coco coir is packaged in a compressed, brick-like form that will expand with the addition of water.